New rules bring a new era to the transfer portal

 In previous years, there were multiple transfer portal windows that existed throughout the year.
 Once the season concluded, a 45-day winter window would open, spanning through December and January.
 The winter window allowed players to enter the portal before bowl game appearances and roster changes.
 In April, there was a spring window that lasted 15 days, which allowed players to transfer after spring practice.
 If a head coach left a school for another job, players received a 30-day transfer window.
 Players who played on College Football Playoff teams sometimes received an additional time period once their seasons concluded – but not promised.

-This dead period significantly makes things easier for everyone involved.
-Parkinson said, “Just having those periods where you can concentrate on your team, and December where you can move on to the portal, is a nice thing for coaches where you’re not trying to do three or four different things at once.”
+“Just having those periods where you can concentrate on your team, and December where you can move on to the portal, is a nice thing for coaches where you’re not trying to do three or four different things at once,” Parkinson said.

-Overall, the NCAA said these changes were designed to bring more structure to the transfer process.
+Overall, the NCAA said these changes were designed to bring more structure to the transfer process by reducing roster turnover.
 By converting to a single transfer window, schools will have a clearer, more structured calendar to manage their rosters.
-The adjustment also helps to avoid overlap with recruiting restrictions during the December dead period.
-Officials hope the new rules will create more stability for programs and student-athletes.